fuma-nama/nodeploy/README.md

-> This project is just for fun, inspired by [Should I Deploy Today](https://shouldideploy.today/)
+> This project is just for fun, not an actual hosting service/platform

 ![Nodeploy](document/nodeploy.png)